CorentinLouis/SPACE_labelling_tool/docs/source/limitations.md

   Future work would involve re-saving provided data as `parquet` or other time-indexable files for partial loads using the Dask and XArray libraries.
 * Add configurations that load data directly from catalogues.
+* Use the SPACE labeling tool in a notebook (launch on Binder)